 The expert, affordable legal advice you need to get a resolution quickly

 There aren’t many situations more stressful, disheartening and overwhelming than being involved in a dispute with your builder.
-After all, the vast majority of builders do great work – yet you seem to have picked the ‘bad apple’.
+After all, the vast majority of builders do excellent work – yet, it seems you’ve ended up with the ‘bad apple’.

-Crucial project milestones have been missed… and then missed again.
+Crucial project milestones have been missed – and then missed again.
 You feel like the work hasn’t been done properly according to the plan.
-Suddenly there are variations that just don’t seem reasonable.
-Or you simply think the work you’ve been presented with is, well, shoddy.
-And the dream is slowly but surely turning into a nightmare.
+Suddenly, there are variations that don’t seem reasonable.
+Or you just think the work you’ve been presented with is, well, poorly executed.
+The dream is slowly but surely turning into a nightmare.

 Now, you feel ripped off.
 Cheated.
 Embarrassed that the trust you put in your builder was misplaced – as if that’s your fault somehow.